 Well, September is wrapping up!
-For our team here at IndustrialSage, that means a quarterly review.
+For our team here at IndustrialSage, that means a review of the 2017 third quarter.
 This particular review only has nine episodes, as our video and podcast only got started around early June (though it feels like much longer!).
 But there is certainly plenty of sagely wisdom worth reviewing here.
 If you’ve only just started following our show, this review will be a great way to catch up.

 We’ve already seen and heard a lot of fantastic information about how manufacturing and industrial marketers can start easing into digital techniques.

 If you’re just joining us, here’s what we’ve covered so far…